 As soon as that stain hits the fabric, the countdown is on.
 If the stain dries, you might as well make it your dedicated hot dog-eating smock.
 The most important step is to take off that shirt and get it in water as soon as possible.
 But not just any water.
 Choosing between hot and cold is the difference between stain removal and permanent stain setting.

 Choosing between hot and cold water can be misleading.
 Many people assume that the color of the garment dictates water temperature.
 You wash whites in warm-to-hot water to blast out all of the stains, and you wash colors in cold water to keep the colors from running, right?
 Well, this logic does not translate to spot treatment.
 When it comes to stain removal, it’s all about the characteristics of the stain.
+A stained white shirt may require hot or cold water, depending on what was spilled on it.

-Typically, hot water works best on protein-based stains while cold water works great on food, beverages and water-based paint.
 Unfortunately, there’s no golden rule to stain removal.
 For example, most food stains should be soaked in cold water, unless it’s egg, mustard or a tomato-based product.
 Another tricky rule: Urine stains get cold water while sweat and vomit stains get warm-to-hot water.

 Take a minute to study our cheat sheet below.
 Or better yet, print it out and post it in your laundry room!

 - Jelly and jam

 - Milk and dairy products